-- You are a sole financial provider: Your benefits-eligible pay and your total annual household income together do not exceed \$90,000; or - You are in a dual-income household: Your benefits-eligible pay does not exceed \$45,000 and your total annual household income does not exceed \$90,000.
+- > If you are a sole financial provider: Your benefits eligible pay and your total annual household income together do not exceed \$90,000; or - > If you are in a dual-income household: Your benefits eligible pay does not exceed \$45,000 and your total annual household income does not exceed \$90,000.

-You must enroll for the subsidy during your annual enrollment period.
+You must enroll for the subsidy during your Annual Enrollment period (or if you are enrolling as a new hire or newly eligible for benefits).
 You cannot receive the subsidy through any other process.
 You must elect the full amount that you want to use to reimburse yourself for eligible expenses.
 The deductions from your pay will be the amount of the election minus the amount of the subsidy.

 The amount of your subsidy will not change during the plan year even if you change your DCSA contribution amount as a result of a qualified change in status.
-Your subsidy will be credited to you during the first quarter if you enroll during annual enrollment or within 31 days if you enroll as a new hire or are newly eligible for benefits.
+Your subsidy will be credited to you during the first quarter if you enroll during Annual Enrollment or within 31 days if you enroll as a new hire or are newly eligible for benefits.